Official State of Nebraska Web Site

 NW 56th to US 77 South Interchange

-to East of Waverly Interchange
+East of US 77 to East of Waverly Interchanges

-These are approximations, and may change
+These are approximations, and may change.

-Proposed Construction: (updated 4-2009) The existing four lane interstate facility between Lincoln and Omaha will be expanded to six lanes.
+Proposed Construction: (updated 6-3-2005) The existing four lane interstate facility between Lincoln and Omaha will be expanded to six lanes.
 The work will be split into eight projects starting west of Lincoln at the NW 56th Street overhead structure to the west side of Omaha at the N-370 Interchange.
 The proposed improvements will include:

 • Increasing capacity of I-80.